151-0620-00L Embedded MEMS Lab

 |Lecturers||C. Hierold, S. Blunier, M. Haluska|

 |151-0620-00 P||Embedded MEMS Lab|

-Practical portion of the course in the cleanrooms of FIRST-CLA consecutive Wednesdays from 13:00 (exact) to ~18:30 during the Semester.
+- Practical portion of the course: 7 consecutive Mondays from 13:00 to 18:30 during the semester weeks.
 Starting days for groups are staggered.

 - Attendance is required at all meetings of the course.

 |C. Hierold, S. Blunier, M. Haluska|

 |Abstract||Practical course: Students are introduced to the process steps required for the fabrication of MEMS (Micro Electro Mechanical System) and carry out the fabrication and testing steps in the clean rooms by themselves.
 Additionally, they learn the requirements for working in clean rooms.
 Processing and characterization will be documented and analyzed in a final report.
 Limited access|

 |Objective||Students learn the individual process steps that are required to make a MEMS (Micro Electro Mechanical System).
 Students carry out the process steps themselves in laboratories and clean rooms.
 Furthermore, participants become familiar with the special requirements (cleanliness, safety, operation of equipment and handling hazardous chemicals) of working in the clean rooms and laboratories.
 The entire production, processing, and characterization of the MEMS is documented and evaluated in a final report.|

 |Content||With guidance from a tutor, the individual silicon microsystem process steps that are required for the fabrication of an accelerometer are carried out:|